Can you make a web page disappear from search results? Yes, if you have access to it.

 - Now, update the page.
 The blue button to Update is usually in the upper right corner.
 It probably looks something like this:

-- Once you have updated your page with the new "noindex" tag, check your work by going to the live page, click refresh in your browser, and right-click on the text to bring up the HTML.
-On a Mac the option is "View Page Source".
+- Once you have updated your page with the new "noindex" tag, check your work by going to the live page, clicking refresh in your browser, and right-clicking on the text to bring up the HTML.
+On a Mac, the option is "View Page Source".
 Near the top of the code you will see this:

 - That's it!
 Only this page will be ignored by Google.
-You can always go back and delete the tag by clicking the little trash icon next to the tag on the page later if you want and republishing.
+You can always delete the tag by clicking the little trash icon next to the tag on the page later if you want and republishing.
 Doing so will immediately make the page searchable by Google again.

 How long will it take for the page to disappear from search results?